Why Animated Video is the Best Strategy for Your Social Media

 If video is not part of your content marketing strategy yet, the time to start using it to market your product is now.

 With such a large number of videos all trying to get viewers’ attention, it’s getting hard for companies to cut through the noise.
 Another talking head or a boring explainer video just won’t do the trick.
-This is where animation comes in.
+This is where animated video comes in.

 There are several reasons why animation works better than other types of visuals: